chinmaypardhikar/AR-in-Astronomy/README.md

 The space mission videos help users to understand the historic missions ever led by the mankind & its importance.
 It includes many important missions like Apollo mission, Cassini, Voyager, etc. These missions are explained with a engaging video and rendered 3d models of the spacecraft
 <img src="Images\space.png">

-# Initial Implementation

-The Solar system Tour,  Explore Solar System and Spacecrafts were initially developed in the application.

-# Improvements made in last 24 hours for Hackverse 2.0

-Implementation of a complete interactive spacewalk.
-Implementation of a Grand Virtual Hall of Fame for astronauts.
-Implementation of Xplore Web Platform using echoAR.
-Implementation of a AR jigsaw puzzle app.
-Adding Library for space books and movies.